rcarrata/rcarrata.github.io/_posts/2019-08-08-ocp4_sosreport.md

 comments: true
 ---

-This blog post aims to provide a guide for collect a Sosreport in a node of an OpenShift 4 Cluster.
+This blog post aims to provide a guide for collecting a Sosreport on a node of an OpenShift 4 Cluster.

-Because OpenShift 4 uses RHCOS as Operating system for their nodes, the procedure for collect an sosreport for further analysis changed a bit between OpenShift3/Rhel7.x.
-This procedure is also valid for OpenShift Worker nodes based in RHEL8, instead of RHCOS.
+Because OpenShift 4 uses RHCOS as the operating system for its nodes, the procedure for collecting a sosreport for further analysis has changed a bit compared to OpenShift 3/RHEL 7.x.
+This procedure is also valid for OpenShift worker nodes based on RHEL 8, instead of RHCOS.

 ## Access to the OpenShift node

 By default, the OpenShift 4 installer creates a single user named core with optional SSH keys specified at install time.

-In our case, the ssh-key generated and injected into the cluster at install time could be used, but another ssh-keys can be updated into the OCP nodes following the procedure of [Updating SSH Keys with the MCD](https://github.com/openshift/machine-config-operator/blob/master/docs/Update-SSHKeys.md).
+In our case, the SSH key generated and injected into the cluster at install time can be used, but additional SSH keys can be added to the OCP nodes following the procedure in [Updating SSH Keys with the MCD](https://github.com/openshift/machine-config-operator/blob/master/docs/Update-SSHKeys.md).

 * SSH to the OpenShift cluster specific node